Share

 If you’re a Cuckoo customer and are on our Fast speed, we’ll also drop you an email and text when you can upgrade (and we’ll waive the usual £60 upgrade fee too).

-What happens to my current broadband when I upgrade?
+What happens to my current broadband when I switch?

-If you’re not currently with Cuckoo, you’ll have to tell your existing provider to end the broadband connection (unfortunately we can’t do this for you).
+If you’re not currently with Cuckoo, you’ll have to tell your existing provider to end the broadband connection.
 In case there are any engineering delays installing your new full fibre cables, we’d recommend keeping your old provider up to date with the installation date, to make sure they don’t cut you off before your new broadband has gone live.

 Oh, and also make sure you agree your final bill and that they don’t sneak in any exit fees.